GlassHeaded/GlassHeaded/README.md

 <div align="center">
 hi hello how are you.

-  based of the readme up there y'all know i go by Dawn Brandon Andrew or any nicknames yeah?
+  based of the readme up there y'all know i go by Dawn Brandon Andrew or any nicknames u came up with yeah?

   i kinda want to introduce myself a little further and also introduce my family ^_^